openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Initial `c_nonce` value can be returned in a successful Token Response as defined in (#token-response), in a Credential Error Response as defined in (#issuer-provided-nonce), or in a Batch Credential Error Response as defined in (#batch-credential_error_response).

-Below is a non-normative example of a Credential Request for a credential in JWT VC format (JSON encoding) with a key proof type `jwt`:
+Below is a non-normative example of a Credential Request for a credential in [@ISO.18013-5] format using Credential format specific set of parameters and a key proof type `cwt`:

 ```
 POST /credential HTTP/1.1